apache/cordova-docs/docs/en/edge/guide/platforms/android/devel.md

 For example, you need to use shell tools when deploying a custom Cordova WebView alongside native components.
-Before using either development path, you must first configure the Android SDK environment as described in the Android Installation Guide.
+Before using either development path, you must first configure the Android SDK environment as described in the Android Platform Guide.

 To enable shell tools for Android, download Cordova from [cordova.apache.org](http://cordova.apache.org).
 The download contains